watertap-org/watertap/docs/technical_reference/unit_models/bipolar_electrodialysis_0D.rst

 Bipolar electrodialysis, an electrochemical separation technology, is primarily used to generate acids and bases from waste salts.
 Recently, multiple proof of concept studies have also shown that starting from Lithium Chloride solution bipolar membranes can produce Lithium Hydroxide.
 These are critical for batteries.
 In water treatment plants starting with waste brine, at the end of water purification, yields high concentrations sodium hydroxide.
 These can be new revenue streams.
+To produce products from salts there is a cation exchange memrbane (CEM) and a anion exchange membrane (AEM) in parallel with the bipolar membrane.
+To simplify the model we do NOT account for these salt ion fluxes.
+This allows direct comparisons with models presented in works of Mareev et al. (2020) and Melnikov (2022).
+Users may choose to add ions via the feed.
+In the future we will add a unit model with CEM and AEM in parallel with a bipolar membrane.
 A sketch of the bipolar membrane cell stack is shown in Figure 1 with **basic** and **acidic** channels, that produce base and acid respectively.
 More overview of the bipolar electrodialysis technology can be found in the *References*.

 .. figure:: ../../_static/unit_models/BPEDdiagram.png
     :width: 600